jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 ---------------------------

 Oboe cannot know the correct behaviour when a connection is lost so this decision is left to the containing application.
-Generally on request failure one of two behaviours are expected: if the actions performed in response to data so far remain valid in the absence of a full transmission their effects will be kept and a new request made for just the missed part; alternatively, if all the data is required for the
+On failure one of two behaviours is expected: if the actions performed in response to data so far remain valid in the absence of a full transmission their effects will be kept and a new request made for just the missed part; alternatively, if all the data is required for the